-The Law Offices of Michael Hartup answers some frequently asked questions about disability claims.
+The Law Offices of Michael Hartup answers some frequently asked questions about Social Security Disability claims in Tennessee.

 I can’t work and have no income to hire a lawyer.
 How does an attorney get paid for representing me?